If you are deaf or have hearing loss, an Access to Work grant could help pay for any assistive devices or communication support you need at work.

 The money does not have to be paid back and will not affect your other benefits.

 You may be able to get Access to Work if you’re aged 16 or over and have a disability or other condition that affects your ability to work.
 You’ll be offered support based on your needs.

 You need to have a paid job, or be about to start or return to one.

 You might not get a grant if you already get certain benefits.

-How to apply
+How to claim

-If you live in England, Scotland or Wales, you can apply online at GOV.UK.
+If you live in England, Scotland or Wales, you can apply online at GOV.UK

 If you live in Northern Ireland, visit the nidirect website for information on how to apply through the Department for Communities or your local Jobs and Benefits Office.

 By law, government departments must make reasonable adjustments for disabled people and their representatives, to allow them to have equal access to their services and to claim benefits.

 This means that if part of the claims process is not accessible for you, you can ask for changes to be made – for example, a different way to apply for the benefit.